ITU-BDSA23-GROUP13/Chirp/docs/report.md

 ![Project board.](./images/backlog.png)

 The issues we did not get to, were caused by some issues with not being able to run docker for all group members, and Playwright not working.
-We did also not get tiem to implement reactions.
+We did also not have the time to implement reactions.

 The flow of activities in our group is illustrated below.